TheWatcher/twscript/DEVELOPING.md

 2. the supporting libraries
 3. the twscript code.

-what follows is a walktrhough of how to get the above set up, and how to get to the point where you can actually compile scripts.
+what follows is a walkthrough of how to get the above set up, and how to get to the point where you can actually compile scripts.

 1. Setting up the compiler